lauragift21/lauragift21/README.md

 ---
 ✨ I'm a frontend engineer and technical writer passionate about making the web accessible to everyone and also an advocate for building open-source projects.

-I’m also a big advocate for building open and inclusive communities which led me to start the Vue Vixens chapter in Nigeria and the JAMstack community in Lagos.
-I'm a co-organizer of the Concatenate Conference, a Media Developer Expert at Cloudinary, and an Auth0 Ambassador.
-When I'm not coding you can find me geeking about photography and exploring different ways of documenting stories using photography and cooking delicious delicacies.
+I'm passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.
+I love sharing my knowledge with others, and I do that through content creation on my Blog and YouTube channel.
+I'm a Media Developer Expert at Cloudinary, an Auth0 Ambassador, and Nuxt.js Ambassador.
+When I'm not coding, you can find me geeking about photography and exploring different ways of documenting stories using photography.

 - 😄 My Pronouns: She/Her
 - 💬 Ask me about: Vue, Jamstack